ndsdanil/kaznabotmysql/README.md

 I want to add in this project:
 1.ability to insert the debts and loans.
 2.ability to get the analisys of income and expenses.
 3.ability to get the prediction of income, expenses using Machine Learning time series.
+4.ability to get the resulted summ in euro, rub, dollars based on the actual coeficients.